 - Historical Information on Energy Buyback Schemes

 Distributed Energy Buyback Scheme (DEBS)

-With DEBS, the new pricing structure encourages households to either use or store their solar energy generation in the middle of the day when it is plentiful and to install west facing panels that will generate electricity later in the day - that is, producing more renewable energy later in the day when electricity demand is typically higher.
-Recognising the growing role of household storage in our electricity system, DEBS will extend buyback payments for rooftop solar PV to now include exports from battery storage and electric vehicles.
+The DEBS pricing structure encourages households to either use or store their solar energy generation in the middle of the day when it is plentiful and to install west facing panels that will generate electricity later in the day - that is, producing more renewable energy later in the day when electricity demand is typically higher.

-- Electricity exported between the 3pm to 9pm peak time will earn 10 cents per kilowatt-hour (kWh);
+- Peak-rates: Electricity exported between 3pm to 9pm earns 10 cents per kilowatt-hour (kWh);

 Buyback rates paid for exports into the grid are lower than the residential tariff rate that households pay for electricity.
 This is because the residential tariff includes other components in addition to the cost of the electricity such as those associated with building and maintaining the electricity network (poles and wires), and maintaining sufficient generation capacity to meet peak demand.